kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

-# How-To: Configure Kubernetes API gateway
+# How-To: Configure Kubernetes Gateway API

 You can do this exercise either on the KodeKloud Kubernetes [Multi-Node Latest](https://kodekloud.com/playgrounds/playground-kubernetes-multi-node-latest) Playground or on a cluster [you have built yourself](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/kubeadm-clusters).

+Gateway API is a new requirement for CKA exam starting in early 2025.

-## What is API Gateway?
+## What is Gateway API?

-API Gateway is an extension to and enhancement of regular ingress.
-In order to use API gateway, we must first install an API Gateway compatible ingress controller (note that this step should not be something you would have to do in CKA exam).
+Gateway API is an extension to and enhancement of regular ingress.
+In order to use Gateway API, we must first install a Gateway API compatible ingress controller (note that this step should not be something you would have to do in CKA exam).
 Then we can utilise the new `gateway.networking.k8s.io/v1` APIs of Kubernetes to route and control traffic to services we've deployed in the cluster using more granular rules than was possible with ingress.

 Gateway is not a "thing" in Kubernetes.
 Gateway API is only a set of Custom Resource Definitions (CRDs) that defines a standard to which implementation providers must conform to.